Shyam-Chen/Koa-Starter/template/README.md

 ## Dockerization

-1. Build and run the Container in the background
+1. Build and run the container in the background

 ```bash
 $ docker-compose up -d <SERVICE>